 Do you consider yourself an outdoorsy person?
 If I made you a bush pie would you know what that is?
 Well, I’m almost ashamed to admit that I had no idea these things even existed until a few years ago when my cousin treated us to campfire apple pies made with pie irons.

 And, wow!
 They were so yummy!

-Since then, we’ve purchased a few campfire pie irons of our own and have been experimenting with cooking different things in them.
+Since then, we’ve purchased a few campfire pie irons of our own and have been experimenting with cooking all sorts of different things in them.
 Pie irons are now one of our standard camping kitchen components.

-Here’s one recipe we came up with this summer and it’s so ingenious, if I may say so myself!
+Here’s one recipe we came up and it’s so ingenious, if I may say so myself!

 (This post contains affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 See my policy page for more information)